 – Recommended by Patrick from German Backpacker –

-Deciding on the right Halong Bay cruise can be difficult, there’s so much choice ranging widely in quality and price.
+Deciding on the right Halong Bay cruise can be difficult, there are so many choices ranging widely in quality and price.
 Since I’m a solo backpacker in my mid-20ths, I didn’t want to spend a fortune and while I tried to avoid the typical “booze cruise”, it’s been important for me to have a fun and social atmosphere on the cruise.
 After lots of research, I decided to go on the Halong Hideaway Cruise, organized by the Central Backpackers Hostel in Hanoi.

 This cruise actually takes you to a more remote part of Halong Bay around the area of Cat Ba Island, south of where the typical day tours go.
 While you spend the days on the cruise ship exploring the stunning nature, you will spend the night on a private island.
 People can decide between 2 days or 3 days on the tour, I went for the latter option which gave me an extra day where we explored one of the islands by bicycle and went on a short hike to a nice viewpoint.
 Besides that, there was lots of time to go swimming, kayaking, and to enjoy the beautiful landscape.